RohitShardaRohit/SIEM/BruteSentinel_SETUP.md

 ## Security and ethics reminder
 Run this lab only on systems you own or where you have explicit written authorization.
 Do not perform scans or brute forcing on third-party systems.
 Treat all data responsibly.
 If you publish findings containing external IPs, follow responsible disclosure procedures.

----

-If you want, I will:
-- Generate `splunk/BruteSentinel_dashboard.json` export for you to import directly into Splunk.
-- Create the `scripts/ssh-brute.sh` and `scripts/capture-ssh.sh` files in the repo and make them downloadable.
-- Draft `DEMO.md` with a transcript template for your recorded walkthrough.

-Tell me which to produce next and I will create the files for download.